4301. STATE CUP COMPETITIONS

 4314.
 PLAYER ELIGIBILITY

-Each player competing in these competitions must be duly qualified according to the rules of the NJSA and must be properly registered with the NJSA not later than the day prior to any CUP game in the competition in which the player wants to participate.
+Each player competing in these competitions must be duly qualified according to the rules of the NJSA and must be properly registered with the NJSA AT LEAST 7 DAYS prior to any CUP game in the competition in which the player wants to participate.

 Players competing in the NJ State Cups must be registered for the team that he plays for in the Cup.
 Guest players are not allowed in this competition.